polarcloudstest/polarcloudstest.github.io/_posts/2022-07-23-esxi-rpi-ups-pt3.md

 In my solution script below, I'm going to use Telegram for notifications.
 Thinking here is that I will still receive the notifications during a power cut on my phone via 4 or 5G as at this point my non-UPS backed WiFi access points will also have had their power cut.

 If you've not seen my post on sending Telegram messages from PowerShell, what are you waiting for?
-It's simple.
-[Check it out here](/send-telegram-from-powershell/){:target="_blank"} :wink:
+It's simple.  :wink:

 Slight update to the Send-Telegram script to support Markdown formatting of messages: